CrashKoeck/AHKParameters/README.md

 ## Warning
 - Try to avoid special characters if possible as some will not properly pass through Chatbot.
-Characters that will definitely *not* work are double quotes, parentheses, and commas. ```"" () ,,```
+Characters that will definitely <i>not</i> work are double quotes, parentheses, and commas. ```"" () ,,```

 ***